samplecount/methcla/README.md

 initially and each time the build files change.

+Note that for the examples bundled with methcla there's no need to call *shake* directly, that's taken care of by the respective platform specific build systems.

-Then, to build a specific target:
+To build a specific target:

     ./shake TARGET

-To get a list of possible targets

-    ./shake

 To clean everything